-The mission of the Raytown C-2 School District is: A unified learning community leading individuals to achieve the exceptional.
 A copy of the district's CSIP is available in the superintendent's office.

-The Raytown C-2 School District does not discriminate on the basis of race, color, religion, sex, national origin, ancestry, age, or disabling condition.
-This policy regards admission/access to treatment/employment in its programs and activities.
+The Raytown C-2 School District strictly prohibits discrimination and harassment against employees, students or others on the basis of race, color, religion, sex, national origin, ancestry, disability, age, genetic information or any other characteristic protected by law.
 This notification is made to: applicants for admission and employment; students; parents of elementary and secondary students; employees; sources of referral of applications from admission and employment; and all unions or professional organizations holding collective bargaining or professional agreements.
 AC/IGBA

-A person having inquiries concerning Consolidated School District No. 2 compliance with the regulations implementing Title VI, Title IX, Boy Scout Equal Access Act or Section 504 is directed to contact the Raytown Administrative Office at 6608 Raytown Rd., Raytown, MO 64133 or (816)268-7000.
+The Raytown C-2 School District does not discriminate on the basis of sex in its education programs and activities, including employment and admissions, as required by Title IX of the Education Amendments of 1972 (Title IX).
+Inquiries about the application of Title IX may be referred to the Title IX Coordinator or the U.S. Department of Education.
+A person having inquiries concerning Consolidated School District No. 2 compliance with the regulations implementing Title VI, Title IX, Boy Scout Equal Access Act or Section 504 is directed to contact Shirley Earley, 6608 Raytown Rd., Raytown, Missouri 64133 (816-268-7000).
+ACA

 Office for Civil Rights

-U.S. Department of Education One Petticoat Lane 1010 Walnut Street, Suite 320 Kansas City, MO 64106
+U.S. Department of Education

+One Petticoat Lane

+1010 Walnut Street, Suite 320

+Kansas City, MO 64106

-Telephone: (816) 268-0550
+Telephone: (816) 268-0550 TDD: 877-521-2172

-TDD: 877-521-2172 Facsimile: (816) 823-1404 Email: OCR.KansasCity@ed.gov
+Facsimile: (816) 823-1404 Email: OCR.KansasCity@ed.gov